 Our responsibility is to express an opinion on NRC's internal control over financial reporting based on our audit.
-We conducted our audits of internal control over financial reporting in accordance with attestation standards established by the American Institute of Certified Public Accountants and contained in Government Auditing Standards.
+We conducted our audit of internal control over financial reporting in accordance with attestation standards established by the American Institute of Certified Public Accountants and contained in Government Auditing Standards.

 An audit of internal control over financial reporting includes obtaining an understanding of internal control over financial reporting, assessing the risk that a material weakness exists, and evaluating the design, and testing the operating effectiveness of internal control over financial reporting based on the assessed risk.
-Our audits also included performing such other procedures as we considered necessary in the circumstances.
+Our audit of internal control also considered the entity's process for evaluating and reporting on internal control over financial reporting based on the criteria described above.
+Our audit also included performing such other procedures as we considered necessary in the circumstances.